 A notice of termination is not required for terminations without cause (these instances are generally documented by a resignation letter).
 In the case of terminations for cause, employers are required to provide a written notice describing the conduct that triggered the termination and the date on which the conduct occurred or notify the applicable labour board in writing of the cause of termination within five days of the date of termination.
-No payment in lieu of a termination notice is allowed under the FLL.
+Payments in lieu of termination notices are not allowed under the Federal Labour Law.